-Besides we derive this process under fewer assumptions on the first and second conditional moments (we need only $2$).
+Besides we derive these processes under fewer assumptions (than one would need while following quadratic harnesses path) on the first and the second conditional moments (we need only $2$).
 The construction is also different.
-As mentioned earlier our starting point is discrete time 1TSP. $q-$Wiener process is obtained as continuous time transformation of the process that we call $\left( q,\alpha\right) -$OU process which, on its side, is obtained as continuous time generalization of the discrete time process (1TSP).
+As mentioned earlier our starting point is a discrete time 1TSP. $q-$Wiener process is obtained as continuous time transformation of the process that we call $(\alpha,q)-$OU process (like in the classical i.e. $q\allowbreak =\allowbreak1$ case) which, on its side, is obtained as continuous time generalization of the discrete time process (1TSP).
 Besides we list many properties of $q-$Wiener process that justify its name (are sort of $q-$ analogies of well known martingale properties of Wiener process).
 Some of these properties can be derived from the definition of $q-$Brownian process presented in \cite{bryc05}.
 They are not however stated explicitly.

 That is why the first section will be dedicated to definition of 1TSP's and recollection of their basic properties.
 Since our approach is totally commutative $q-$ by no means is an operator.
 It is a number parameter.
-Yet we are touching $q-$ series and special functions.
+Yet we are touching the $q-$ series theory and the special functions.

-We think that processes presented in this paper are a fascinating object to study.
+We think that processes presented in this paper are the fascinating objects to study.
 As mentioned before, for $\left\vert q\right\vert <1:$ $q-$Wiener process has many properties similar to ordinary Brownian motion, but is not an independent increment process.
 Besides we present a few properties of trajectories of the processes discussed in this paper.
-Properties that, although can be relatively easily deduced, were never stated in the above mentioned papers were these processes appeared first.
+Properties that, although can be relatively easily deduced, were never stated in the above mentioned papers where these processes appeared first.